The School Counselor and the Identification, Prevention and Intervention of Behaviors That Are Harmful and Place Students At-Risk

 ASCA Position

-- providing school counseling classroom and group lessons to increase student knowledge and awareness of the dangers of harmful behaviors as well as cultivating attitudes and skills that promote success such as resiliency, grit and a growth mindset
+- Provide preventive schoolwide initiatives and classroom lessons to increase student knowledge and awareness of the dangers of harmful behaviors, as well as to cultivate mindsets and behaviors promoting student success, including learning strategies, self-management skills and social skills

-- referring students and families to appropriate support services and community agencies
+- Collaborate and consult with families to increase involvement, including referring students and families to support services and community agencies

-- conducting staff development for school and district staff
+- Conduct staff development for school and district staff on prevention and intervention of harmful behaviors

-- advocating for changes in the school and community to promote resilience, success and equitable access to needed resources
+- Advocate for changes in the school and community that promote well-being, success and equitable access to resources

 Summary

-By implementing a school counseling program, school counselors collaborate with other educators and stakeholders to provide prevention, early identification and trauma-informed interventions for all students to minimize or eliminate harmful behaviors placing students at risk.References
+School counselors design and implement school counseling programs that prevent harmful behaviors, while also taking proactive leadership to identify and intervene with students who demonstrate these behaviors.
+As a part of this program, school counselors collaborate with other educators and stakeholders to provide prevention, early identification, and trauma-informed interventions for all students to minimize or eliminate harmful and disadvantageous behaviors.References

 Resources